Watts-Lab/task-mapping/tasks/Judgment of product and slogan.md

 2. The first stimulus was a series of products and accompanying slogans.
 The group had to rate these slogans on a scale of 1 (worst) to 10 (best) based on what they believed a large sample of Americans would rate their suitability for the given products.
 > Altogether, there were 4 products with 3 slogans each, resulting in 12 total slogans for groups to rate.
 The ground truth was based on poll responses of 100 American users on Amazon Mechanical Turk.
 > The groups received points based on how close their ratings were to the ground truth averages.
-3. The second judgment task involved rating 5 pictures on a scale of 1 (worst) to 10 (best) based on what participants believed a large sample of Americans rated them.
-The ground truth and the scoring of this task were established in the same way as with the slogan judgment task.
-4. The combined time for all judgment tasks was 10 minutes.
+3. The combined time for all judgment tasks was 10 minutes.

 ## Instructions